shefali-gupta/flicks/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. If there is a different or better way to implement the progress
+1. If there is a different or better way to implement the progress HUD/loading state.
-2.
+2. Modifying pull-to-refresh to work when the user pulls the screen upwards upon reaching the bottom of the table.

 ## Video Walkthrough